LeJ7-commits/LeJ7-commits/README.md

 ## Hi, Jay Le here 👋

-I’m a Data Engineer / Data Scientist and MSc student at Lund University.
+I’m a Data Engineer and MSc student at Lund University.
 I focus on building data and ML systems on the cloud, with an emphasis on reproducible pipelines, scalable feature engineering, and uncertainty-aware models.

 My work sits at the intersection of: